 Posted in Science Alert: Experts Respond

-The Science Media Centre approached experts for reaction to the decision.
+The Science Media Centre rounded up expert reaction to the announcement.

 Professor Angus McIntosh, Mackenzie Foundation Chair in Freshwater Ecology, School of Biological Sciences, University of Canterbury, comments:

 “The Board of Inquiry’s draft decision on the Tukituki Catchment Proposal offers a mixed bag for aquatic ecosystems, but overall there is cause for optimism.

 “The blockage to migratory fish caused by the dam will likely see some migratory native fish species lost from the upper catchment.
 Given the highly threatened nature of New Zealand’s native fish fauna, this is a serious further blow.

 “On the other hand, the Board has opted for an enlightened approach to water quality management.
 Firstly, the management of both nitrogen and phosphorus levels is based on sound scientific reasoning because rivers will almost certainly be limited by both depending on the time and place.
 Secondly, the use of an index based on stream life as a reliable indicator of ecological health is sensible because ‘life-supporting capacity’ is what we should ultimately be managing for.
 Finally, the adoption of conservative nitrogen limits reflects the very real likelihood that aquatic life will be degraded at relatively low concentrations.

 “Overall, the Board’s adoption of sound scientific reasoning for setting water quality limits is reassuring, and I note the Board expects high-performing farmers to still do well under their proposed regime.”